trottar/scrivener-latex/PhDThesis.md

 \input{figures/texs/fig:3-4_hms_linear_regress_lh2.tex}

 Since the HMS has such a clean sample of electrons, there is a significant amount of more data, and the boiling correction should be consistent between both spectrometers; it was determined that focusing on just the HMS would be the path forward.
 The LH2 luminosity data with the weighted linear regression fit can be found in figure \ref{fig:3-4_hms_linear_regress_lh2}.
 Taking the carbon and LH2 data together, it was found that carbon had a slope of $+0.169\pm4.3%$ while LH2 had a slope of $-7.900\pm 1.829%$.
-These slopes were consistent with other experiments, such as the Deuteron Electro-Disintegration experiment (E12-10-003) that ran earlier in 2018 and outlined in Carlos Yero’s thesis \cite{yero_cross_2020}.
+These slopes were consistent with other experiments, such as the Deuteron Electro-Disintegration experiment (E12-10-003) that ran earlier in 2018 and outlined in Carlos Yero’s thesis [\cite{yero_cross_2020}].
 The boiling correction was above ~93% for all currents and even across the highest beam energy it maintained a steady value (see figure \ref{fig:3-4_boil_eff}).

 \input{figures/texs/fig:3-4_boil_eff.tex}

-## Experimental Offsets{#Section-3.5}
+\markedsection{Experimental Offsets}{Experimental Offsets}\label{Chapter-3-5}

 During experimental running, the values of the assumed momenta and angles can deviate from their nominal values.
 Since the kinematic quantities of kaon electroproduction are explicitly and implicitly dependent on momentum and angle, these offsets need to be corrected to obtain accurate and precise measurements for the analysis of the assumed kinematics.
 A known and well-understood reaction is performed at the same momentum and angle as experimental data to find and correct such offsets.
 Elastic reactions fit such a profile, being a stable of particle physics for over 50 years.
 In particular, such offset studies are used for $H(e,e'p)X$ and $H(e, e'p)$.